oracle/terraform-provider-oci/docs/datasources/core/volume_attachments.md

 * `attachment_type` - The type of volume attachment.
 * `availability_domain` - The Availability Domain of an instance.
 * `compartment_id` - The OCID of the compartment.
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it cannot be changed.
+Avoid entering confidential information.
 * `id` - The OCID of the volume attachment.
 * `instance_id` - The OCID of the instance the volume is attached to.
 * `state` - The current state of the volume attachment: [ATTACHING, ATTACHED, DETACHING, DETACHED].
-* `time_created` - The date and time the volume was created
+* `time_created` - The date and time the volume was created, in the format defined by RFC3339.
+Example: `2016-08-25T21:10:29.600Z`.
 * `volume_id` - The OCID of the volume.